-Since the application of office automation technology is a recurrent part of the appellant's job, the grade level of these duties was evaluated in accordance with the criteria published in the Office Automation Evaluation Guide, dated November 1990.
-These duties were not found to exceed the GS-05 grade level.
-Since the office automation duties are not grade-determining, they will not be discussed further.
+Since the application of office automation technology is a recurrent part of the appellant's job, we evaluated the grade level of these duties in accordance with the criteria published in the Office Automation Grade Evaluation Guide, dated November 1990.
+We found that the appellant's office automation duties do not exceed the GS-5 grade level.
+Since the office automation duties are not grade determining, we will not discuss them further.